pylipp/financeager/README.md

     > fina list --month 7
     > fina list --month 03

+In order to only list category entries incl. their respective percentage of earnings/expenses use

+    > fina list --category-percentage

+In order to only list recurrent entries run (you can apply additional filtering and sorting)

+    > fina list --recurrent-only

 The aforementioned `financeager` commands operate on the default database (`main`) unless another pocket is specified by the `--pocket` flag.

     > fina add xmas-gifts -42 --date 12-23 --pocket personal